Roger Highfield (historian): Biography

 Roger Highfield enjoyed a long career at Merton College Oxford which began in 1948 when he joined the college as a Harmsworth Senior Scholar.
 Prior to that he read history at Magdalen College, Oxford, where he was tutored by the influential historians A. J. P. Taylor and K. B. McFarlane.
 He also did military service in the Royal Artillery.

 In 1951 he became Tutor in History at Merton, a post he kept until he retired in 1989, teaching alongside historians Robert Gildea and Philip Waller.
 He was also a colleague of J. R. R. Tolkien, for whom he had little respect, describing the author as “very lazy" and “the worst sub-warden ever”, adding that Tolkien-mania left him “baffled”.
-When champagne was ordered to mark Tolkien's donation to the College of his original manuscript of The Hobbit, Highfield remarked acidly: "waste of good champagne".
+When champagne was ordered to mark Tolkien's donation to the college of his original manuscript of The Hobbit, Highfield remarked acidly: "waste of good champagne".
+These statements are refuted by persons who personally knew Highfield and testified that he had friendly relations with Tolkien.
+This is what Philip Waller wrote on the subject: "[Highfield] liked Tolkien personally but couldn’t fathom the fuss that surrounded him."
+According to historian Mikhail Kizilov, who many times personally spoke to Highfield about Tolkien in the 2000s, the two scholars were good friends who often played squash.
+The alleged "original manuscript of The Hobbit" mentioned in Highfield's obituary was in fact Silmarillion which Tolkien tried to hand in by mistake.
+Kizilov never heard Highfield speaking about Tolkien with derision, only with respect and warm remembrances.

 He was tutor to the emperor of Japan Naruhito at Merton College and is mentioned in his memoir The Thames and I.

 Highfield served as Merton's archivist for almost 40 years, as well as other college offices.
 In 1953 Highfield began a series of annual history reading weeks in Cornwall, open to all undergraduate historians, a tradition which continues today.

-In 1997 he published the History of Merton College, which was jointly authored with the historian and archivist Geoffrey Martin, drawing heavily on documents from the College archives.
+In 1997 he published the History of Merton College, which was jointly authored with the historian and archivist Geoffrey Martin, drawing heavily on documents from the college archives.

 Highfield's scholarship focused on late medieval Spain, in recognition of which he was awarded the Order of Isabella the Catholic in 1989.